zkanda/zkanda.github.io/content/tech/2-compiling-the-latest-beta-kernel-in-archlinux.md

 Reboot your system and voila.

 There is also [linux-mainline aur](https://aur.archlinux.org/packages/linux-mainline/) to automatically do it for you.
-However at the time of the writing, it's already on `4.7rc1` and it's really bleeding edge and `4.6` seems to be enough for now.
+However, at the time of the writing, it's already on `4.7rc1` and it's really bleeding edge and `4.6` seems to be enough for now.